diffblue/cbmc/doc/architectural/front-page.md

   contributors to CBMC.
 It describes the stages through which CBMC transforms source files into bug reports and counterexamples, linking to the relevant documentation for each stage.

+* The \subpage cbmc-hacking "CBMC hacking HOWTO" helps new contributors to CProver to get their feet wet through a series of programming exercises---mostly modifying goto-instrument, and thus learning to manipulate the main data structures used within CBMC.

 \defgroup module_hidden _hidden